technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 04/Lab04.md

   answer different questions, you may decide that a response is so good that you want to save it for future reference.

-  Select **Copy** button at the bottom of a prompt response to copy the response and paste the copied response in a text editor.
+  At the bottom of Copilot's final response, select the **Copy** button to copy the response and paste the copied response in a text editor..

+  **Note**: You will see a **Edit in Pages** button which offers more funtionality and facilitates team collaboration.
+We will not be using **Edit in Pages** in this exercise.
+A separate lab exercise is included in Lab #06.

   ![](./media/image16b.png)